-The National Land Survey of Finland has an open data policy that allows you downloading a variety of geographical data like aerial imagery, traditional topographic maps, DEM, LiDAR data, etc. The service can be accessed in English here.
+The National Land Survey of Finland has an open data policy that allows you downloading a variety of geographical data like aerial imagery, traditional topographic maps, DEM, LiDAR data, etc. The service can be accessed also in English here.
 The aerial image used in this exercise has been created from two orthorectified CIR images downloaded from that service (M4134F\21062012 and M4143E\21062012).

-- 1. Open QGIS and set the project's CRS to ETRS89 / ETRS-TM35FIN in Project ➤ Properties... ➤ CRS - 2.
-Add the CIR image rautjarvi\aerial.tif to the project: - 1.
-Go to the exercise\data\forestry\ folder using your file manager browser - 2.
-Drag and drop the file ${\tt rautjarvi\aerial.tif}$ onto your project - 3.
-Save the QGIS project as digitizing\2012.qgs
+- Open QGIS and set the project's CRS to ETRS89 / ETRS-TM35FIN in Project ➤ Properties... ➤ CRS. - From the exercise\data\forestry\ folder, add the CIR image rautjarvi\aerial.tif that is containing the digitized lakes. - Then save the QGIS project as digitizing 2012.ggs.